ahmedshahriar/TwitterCelebrityMatcher/readme.md

 NB:
 - There are some duplicates in the dataset.
 (986 after filtering)
-- There are some unofficial Celebrity accounts (ex - [twitter.com/sonunigam](https://twitter.com/sonunigam)) with very small amount of tweets.
+- There are some unofficial Celebrity accounts (ex - [twitter.com/sonunigam](https://twitter.com/sonunigam)) with a very small amount of tweets.
 Here is a good research paper on this topic - [25 Tweets to Know You: A New Model to Predict Personality with Social Media](https://arxiv.org/abs/1704.05513)

 ### Generated Embeddings of Celebrity Tweets